Choi Soon-sil: 2016 South Korean political scandal

 In 2016, Choi was involved in a scandal that alleged that she was responsible for masterminding governmental policy and decision-making during Park's administration.
 After these allegations arose, prosecutors ordered raids on offices and homes linked to Choi, where further evidence to support the claims were found.
 It was also alleged that Choi ordered Korean prosecutors to indict Japanese journalist Tatsuya Kato, Seoul Bureau chief of Sankei Shimbun, on defamation charges after he reported that President Park and Chung Yoon-hoi had a secret seven-hour meeting with Choi after the sinking of MV Sewol during an extended period after the sinking in which President Park could not be contacted.
 Choi was also alleged to have used a South Korean overseas development assistance project (a convention center in Myanmar) for improper personal benefits.

-On October 31, 2016, Choi met with prosecutors.
+On 31 October 2016, Choi met with prosecutors.
 Choi told reporters, "Please, forgive me.
 I'm sorry.
 I committed a sin that deserves death".
 On November 20, Choi Soon-sil was officially charged by the prosecutors for intervening in state affairs and using her influence to force chaebols to donate tens of millions of dollars to foundations and businesses she controlled.

+Choi's elder sister Choi Soon-deuk was questioned by prosecutors after it was discovered that Park received injections for prescription medicines issued in the names of both Choi sisters.
+Jang Si-ho, daughter of Choi Soon-deuk and niece to Choi Soon-sil, was convicted of coercion and embezzlement in 2017 and sentenced to two years and six months imprisonment, due to her association with her aunt in operating the Korea Winter Sports Elite Center, which was alleged to have coerced numerous businesses.
+In 2018, the embezzlement conviction was overturned and Jang was resentenced to one year and six months.